studyathome-internationally/hub/docs/studyathome/partner/uastw/lecturer/lukas-rohatsch.md

 # Lukas Rohatsch

-Lukas Rohatsch holds a master's degree in Integrated Urban Development as well as a bachelorÄs degree in Transport and Environment from UAS Technikum Wien.
+Lukas Rohatsch holds a master's degree in Integrated Urban Development as well as a bachelor's degree in Transport and Environment issued by the UAS Technikum Wien.

 <!-- more -->